What Is a Drake?

 (noun) A drake is a fully sexually mature adult male duck of any duck species, wild or domestic, though males do not have to have attracted a mate or sired ducklings in order to be called drakes.
 The term drake refers exclusively to males while the term duck can refer to either gender, and the term hen refers exclusively to females.
 Immature birds of either gender are called ducklings, not drakes or hens.

 For many ducks native to the Northern Hemisphere, a drake can look significantly different than hens of the same species.
-In addition to some minor size differences, males often have more vibrantly colored plumage, including bolder color patches, greater contrast, more elaborate markings and even iridescent patches.
+In addition to some minor size differences, males often have more vibrantly colored plumage, including bolder color patches, greater contrast, more elaborate markings, specialty feathers, and even iridescent patches.
 Males' bills may also be more brightly colored than females.
-Particularly for dabbling duck drakes, these differences contrast boldly and make it easy to tell the duck genders apart.
-Examples of strongly dimorphic drakes include...
+Particularly for dabbling duck drakes, these differences contrast boldly and make it easy to tell duck genders apart.
+Examples of strongly dimorphic drakes include:

 - The boldly painted and elaborately marked harlequin duck